ledpup/Othello/readme.txt

 More information about the project can be found at http://ledpup.blogspot.com.au/search/label/Reversi.

+Opening book games are from WThor archive (games recorded yearly from 1977): https://www.ffothello.org/informatique/la-base-wthor/

+2021 update: Abandoned XBox Live but merged the rest of the branch into master.
+Added 2020 archive.
+2020 update: refactored the WThor file reader.
+Added the games from 2012-2019.
+Started on online multiplayer using XBox Live.
-March 2019 update: published to the Microsoft Store at https://www.microsoft.com/store/apps/9WZDNCRDWZZ3.
+2019 update: published to the Microsoft Store at https://www.microsoft.com/store/apps/9WZDNCRDWZZ3.